What Is TED-Ed And How Does It Work For Education?

 What is TED-Ed?

-TED-Ed follows on from the original TED Talks speaker platform that pioneered the perfectly presented talks of big thinkers from across the globe.
+TED-Ed follows on from the original TED Talks speaker platform that pioneered the perfectly presented talks of big thinkers from around the globe.
 Standing for Technology, Entertainment, Design, the TED moniker has grown to include all areas of interest and now spans the world with an ever-growing library.

 TED-Ed similarly offers very polished videos that have gone through a strict process of checks before earning that TED-Ed logo in the top right.
 If you're seeing that then you know this is student-friendly and accurately fact-checked content.